Whistle (company)

-Whistle Labs Inc. is a subsidiary of Mars Petcare headquartered in San Francisco, California.
-It produces and markets the Whistle GPS Pet Tracker, a device worn on a pet's collar that monitors its activity and location.
-In addition to pet owners, the devices have been used by veterinary researchers.
+Whistle Labs, Inc. was a pet-technology company headquartered in San Francisco, California.
+It produced and marketed the Whistle GPS Pet Tracker, a device worn on a pet’s collar to monitor activity and location.
+In addition to serving pet owners, the devices have been used by veterinary researchers for canine health and behavior studies.

-Corporate history
+Whistle was acquired by Mars Petcare in 2016 and operated under Mars until 2025, when Tractive acquired Whistle.
+After this acquisition, the Whistle brand and product line were discontinued and Whistle customers were given the option to transition into Tractive’s platform.

+History

-The idea for Whistle grew out of current CEO Ben Jacobs' experiences on pet-care accounts at Bain & Company, and was developed with COO Steve Eidelman while researching the pet-care industry for venture capital firm DCM.
+The idea for Whistle grew out of their first CEO Ben Jacobs' experiences on pet-care accounts at Bain & Company, and was developed with COO Steve Eidelman while researching the pet-care industry for venture capital firm DCM.
 They hired Kevin Lloyd as CTO and the three founded Whistle in 2012.
 The company started with 20 employees and raised $6 million in a venture funding round led by DCM.
 Other investors included the former CEO of Mars Petcare and the President of Humane Society Silicon Valley.

 Whistle's first product, an activity monitor for dogs that tracked their exercise, was released in 2013.
 The company raised an additional $10 million in a Series A funding round and $15 million in Series B. A February 2014 agreement with PetSmart placed the Whistle device in all the company's stores and led to co-marketing efforts.
 Whistle also began working with veterinary schools to analyze the data collected from the app.
 For example, in 2014 the Pennsylvania School of Veterinary Medicine at the University of Pennsylvania used data from Whistle devices for their research on chronic pain conditions in dogs; and researchers at the College of Veterinary Medicine at North Carolina State University have used it to study epilepsy in dogs.
 The company also has an advisory panel of veterinarians.

 Whistle began experimenting with the SigFox internet of things network for its devices in May 2014.
 In January 2015, the company acquired Tagg, a competing startup based in San Diego, for an undisclosed sum for its battery life and location-tracking intellectual property, and Tagg's CEO, Scott Neuberger, joined Whistle.
 Tagg had started as a Qualcomm subsidiary in 2010 and released its tracking device one year before Whistle.
 By 2015, Whistle had distributed 100,000 devices and had about 40 employees.

 In April 2016, Whistle was acquired by Mars Petcare, the pet product subsidiary of the food and candy bar maker Mars, for $117 million.

+Acquisition by Tractive and transition

+In 2025, Tractive — an international pet-tracking and health monitoring company headquartered in Austria — acquired Whistle from Mars Petcare.
+Following the acquisition, Whistle's product line was discontinued, and customers were offered transition options to Tractive's platform.